United Electric Railways: The end of Rhode Island Streetcars, replacement of UER, Modern day (mid 1940s - today)

 The relaunch of transit in Rhode Island under the UTC garnered an increase in ridership to 100 million annual riders.
 The further developments of the highway system, however, slowly eroded this slight recovery.
-By 1955, all electric busses had been replaced with diesel and gasoline vehicles.
+By 1955, all electric buses had been replaced with diesel and gasoline vehicles.
 The Rhode Island General Assembly created the Rhode Island Public Transit Authority (RIPTA) in 1964, allowing the state to take control of any system whose imminent failure would harm the public good.
 This function was fulfilled as RIPTA took over UTC operation on July 1, 1966.

-All of the tracks and most of the infrastructure associated with the trolley/trolleybus network has since been removed.
+All the tracks and most of the infrastructure associated with the trolley/trolleybus network has since been removed.
 Several of the former trolleys have been preserved by the Shore Line Trolley Museum.
-Kennedy Plaza remains a central transit hub, and the East Side Trolley Tunnel continues to be used by RIPTA busses.
+Kennedy Plaza remains a central transit hub, and the East Side Trolley Tunnel continues to be used by RIPTA buses.
 Some infrastructure for the cable tramway remains under Benefit Street.

-Many current RIPTA routes mimic those of original interurban network.
+Many current RIPTA routes mimic those of the original interurban network.

 In 2014, the City of Providence and RIPTA were awarded a $13 million TIGER VI grant for the construction of a streetcar linking Rhode Island Hospital to downtown Providence and College Street via the East Side Trolley Tunnel.
 However, due to concerns that the such a line would be useful to a relatively small population and a lack of public support, the project was cancelled.
 In 2016, the grant was approved for reallocation to the construction of RIPTA's Downtown Connector.

 Equipment

 The UER inherited the rolling stock used by the Rhode Island Company, but also purchased new trolleys and trolleybuses.
 Rail cars were manufactured by Wason, Laconia, Brill, American Car & Foundry, Newburyport, and Jackson & Sharp, amongst others.
 Cars were painted green and cream until 1928, at which point the color scheme was changed to yellow and cream.
 In 1940, 50 cars were sold to Capital Transit.

-Several of the trolleybuses and busses purchased by the UER were made by Pullman and GMC, which were inherited by the UTC.
+Several of the trolleybuses and buses purchased by the UER were made by Pullman and GMC, which were inherited by the UTC.
 Some were later taken out of service, and some were converted to diesel.
-In the early- and mid-1950s, several UER busses were sold to transit agencies in Cleveland, Halifax, Boston, and Winnipeg.
+In the early- and mid-1950s, several UER buses were sold to transit agencies in Cleveland, Halifax, Boston, and Winnipeg.